 There are many lawyers, such as ourselves, to help you make a work accident compensation claim.
 However, you need to ensure you take the appropriate steps to ensure you are making a successful work compensation claim so that you can get your life back on track.

 Nowadays, there are so many laws in place to prevent accidents at work, that it’s unlikely to be grotesquely inadequate working conditions, and that’s largely thanks to the Health and Safety at Work Act 1974.

-That said, sometimes employers do fail to meet all of these standards, and as a result accidents can happen.
-Here’s a few ways in which safety standards can fail to be upheld:
+That said, sometimes employers do fail to meet all of these standards, and as a result, accidents can happen.
+Here are a few ways in which safety standards can fail to be upheld.

-- Inadequate maintenance of machinery, or using machinery for any other purpose other than which it was designed.
+- Inadequate maintenance of machinery, or using machinery for any other purpose other than its design.